twowaits/SDE-Interview-Questions/Amazon/README.md

 - Given an array consisting many inner arrays, flatten the array into one:
   example: input: [[6,4,7,[9,5,4,[2,4,8]]],[2,2,7],[9,0,7,[9,3,1,8,5]]]
            output: [6,4,7,9,5,4,2,4,8,2,2,7,9,0,7,9,3,1,8,5]
+- A positive integer is magical if it is divided by either A or B. Return the N-th magical number.
+Since the answer may be very large, Return it modulo 10^9 + 7.
+  example: input: N=1, A=2, B=3
+           output: 2
 </br>

 ----